covidestim/cdc-vaccine-data/README.md

 ## Data definitions

-Each `.json` is basically an array of objects, and the keys of these objects are summarized below:
+Each `.json` returned is basically an array of objects, and the keys of these objects are summarized below:

 **Geographic identifiers**